Introducing a new online platform for shippers

 Over the last five years, digital freight networks like Convoy and online booking platforms like Shipper Platform have dramatically simplified the process of getting high-quality coverage for contract, backup, and spot freight.

-Today’s launch is the next natural step in the evolution of our digital freight network—providing shippers with access to more than 300,000 dry vans and reefers from Convoy’s network of vetted carriers, while also enabling shippers to work with their existing carriers and brokers more easily.
+Today’s launch is the next natural step in the evolution of our digital freight network—providing shippers with access to more than 400,000 dry vans and reefers from Convoy’s network of vetted carriers, while also enabling shippers to work with their existing carriers and brokers more easily.
 When booking freight with Convoy, transportation teams get visibility into the truck’s location and estimated time of arrival through online GPS tracking and automated notifications.
-And with our built-in TMS capabilities, shippers get a centralized routing guide and streamlined workflows for sourcing quotes, tendering shipments, and evaluating performance of their brokers and carriers.

 Key product capabilities